 SOLARIS National Synchrotron Radiation Centre functions as a part of Jagiellonian University.
 The Centre has been opened since the 21st of September 2015 and it is the first synchrotron in Poland and the only one in East and Central Europe.

-The Centre has been opened for Users since 2018 and at the begining of 2022, SOLARIS facilitates the five beamlines, operating in the range of radiation from UV to soft X-ray, providing various experimental techniques.
-At the XAS beamline, the Users can exploit X-ray absorption spectroscopy (XANES region, X-ray absorption near edge structure) and magnetic dichroism.
-The main technique at the UARPES beamline is Angle-resolved photoelectron spectroscopy (ARPES).
+The Centre has been opened for Users since 2018 and at the beginning of 2022, SOLARIS facilitates the five beamlines, operating in the range of radiation from UV to soft X-ray, providing various experimental techniques.
+At the PIRX beamline, the Users can exploit X-ray absorption spectroscopy (XANES region, X-ray absorption near edge structure) and magnetic dichroism.
+The main technique at the URANOS beamline is Angle-resolved photoelectron spectroscopy (ARPES).
 The PHELIX beamline based on two methods, ARPES and X-ray absorption spectroscopy (XANES).
-Recently opened DEMETER beamline offers two end-stations: Scanning transmission X-ray microscopy (STXM) and Photoemission electron microscopy (PEEM).
+The DEMETER beamline offers two end-stations: Scanning transmission X-ray microscopy (STXM) and Photoemission electron microscopy (PEEM).

 National Synchrotron Radiation Centre SOLARIS